 This is why I have dogs.
 Most of the time I need a quick laugh.
 I need to be pulled away from the tasks that I let engulf me for hours.

-I will probably hear the sound that a squeaky tennis ball makes in my sleep, but I’ll also go to bed each night with Banjo warm little body pressing against my legs, and the sound of Mugy’s breath hitting the wood door he sleep next to having enjoyed spending at least some time enjoying the out doors, or laughing at the antics two Australian Shepherds get into when the weather keeps us inside.
+I will probably hear the sound that a squeaky tennis ball makes in my sleep, but I’ll also go to bed each night with Banjo’s warm little body pressing against my legs, and the sound of Mugy’s breath hitting the wood door he sleep next.
+I will have spend my day enjoying at least some out doors, or laughing at the antics two Australian Shepherds get into when the weather keeps us inside.

 My dogs are breaking my focus on this post now, I’ve spent to long on the computer today.